-You will LOVE these amazing Mini Lemon Bundt Cakes with lemon glaze!
-Full of flavor, extremely moist, and a delicious recipe.
+Do you love bundt cakes?
+Then you are surely going to enjoy these delicious Mini Lemon Bundt Cakes.
+These mini cakes with lemon glaze are full of flavor, incredibly moist, fun-sized and super yummy.
 A perfect addition to your potluck or summer party!

 If you love citrus flavored cakes then my dear friend, I promise that you are in for a treat!
 Bursting with Spring flavors, these mini lemon bundt cakes are so soft and light that they just melt in your mouth.

-and yet creates an incredibly moist and delicious tea time cake!
+- And yet it creates an incredibly moist and delicious year-round tea time cake!

-I was in a store and came across this mini bundt pan and this is how these cuties came into existence.
-Aren’t these mini bundtlettes cute?
-I just love them.
-And what I love the most about this pan is that it makes personal size treats – a perfect size cake that you can enjoy guilt-free without going overboard.
+What I admire the most about this pan is that it makes personal-size treats – a perfect size that you can enjoy guilt-free without going overboard.

 So what makes this cake so moist?